Parveen-Rawat/ToTheRoot/README.md

 - `ingest_notes.py` — ingest personal notes into a local ChromaDB store.
 - `llm.py` — local Ollama wrapper for generating analysis output.

-## Safe public upload
-This repository is configured to keep sensitive or lab-specific files out of the public repo.
-- `cap_agent.py` is intentionally excluded and should not be pushed.
-- `scans/`, `__pycache__/`, `*.env`, and local database files are ignored.
-- No real cloud API keys or private SSH credentials are included.

 ## Quick start
 1. Create a Python virtual environment: